There are a number of reasons why people use complementary or alternative therapies.

 In the UK, up to one third of people with cancer (33%) use some sort of complementary therapy at some time during their illness.
 For some types of cancer, such as breast cancer, this number is even higher at almost half (50%).

 There is no evidence to suggest that any type of complementary therapy prevents or cures cancer.
-But people are interested in using complementary therapies for many reasons, including those mentioned on this page.

 For some therapies there is currently very little research evidence to show that they help with certain symptoms – for example, pain or hot flushes.